Software Engineering | Introduction to Software Engineering

 1. As a product –

-- It delivers the computing potential across network of Hardware.
+- It delivers the computing potential across networks of Hardware.

 - It enables the Hardware to deliver the expected functionality.

-- It acts as information transformer because it produces, manages, acquires, modifies, displays, or transmits information.
+- It acts as an information transformer because it produces, manages, acquires, modifies, displays, or transmits information.

 2. As a vehicle for delivering a product –